 [Regulation 246A inserted in Gazette 28 Jun 2002 p.
 3027.]

 246B.
-Exercise of investment powers after death or for incapacitated Member
+Investment powers of Member, exercise of after death or incapacity of

 (1) When a benefit (other than a reversionary pension) is payable because a Member has died the investment powers that would be exercisable by the Member if he or she were alive and entitled to the benefit may be exercised —